|

 husband Brad Gamss along with help from our cousins family; the

-Schawk's, all contributed to making sure Linda had the best care we
+Schawk's, altogether contributed, making certain Linda had the best of care we

 had the help of a loving brother in law and an entire family to help out